 Model Tier Routing — Automatic Downgrade Logic

 Four model tiers, one enforcement layer.
-How principal-broker routes agents to the cheapest model that meets their quality ceiling — and blocks anyone who tries to reach above their tier.
+How agent-broker routes agents to the cheapest model that meets their quality ceiling — and blocks anyone who tries to reach above their tier.

 Not every agent task requires the same model.
 Routing all your agent traffic through your best model is like shipping every package overnight because overnight delivery exists.
 It works, but you are paying premium rates for tasks that did not need them.